How Many Years to Study Medicine in the UK?

 After successfully completing their undergraduate medical degree, aspiring doctors enter the Foundation Training stage.
 This is a two-year training program that bridges the gap between medical school and specialist or general practice training.

-Related Article: Why I Want to Study in the UK
+Related Article: How to Study in the UK as an International Student

 The Foundation Training program aims to provide newly graduated doctors with hands-on experience in various medical specialties.
 It allows them to further develop their clinical skills, gain exposure to different healthcare settings, and enhance their decision-making abilities.